Skip to content

 • A clear description of your business: industry, target customers, revenue source, expected transaction patterns.

-• For some banks: projected transaction volume, source-of-funds documentation, beneficial-ownership disclosure beyond the BOI report.
+• For some banks: projected transaction volume, source-of-funds documentation, and beneficial-ownership disclosure for the bank's own KYC.

 Banks may ask for additional documentation depending on your country and business model.
 Delewarellc prepares each application with the documentation pattern that bank typically requires, calibrated by current 2025-2026 approval data per country.